arctarus44/canopsis/sources/python/schema/doc/tr__schema.rst

  - **input** field to know where are stored data (ex: storage URI)
  - **output** field to know where will be stored new data (ex: storage URI)
  - **filter** field to tell what are the selected data to the API
- - **inplace** : an option to remove old data after transformation or not
  - The data schema identifier for selected data
  - The data schema identifier for transform data
  - The transformation patch